puppetlabs/education-builds/modules/advanced/README.md

 ## Classroom (classroom.puppetlabs.vm)
 1. Download a new centos 6+ virtual machine from [downloads](http://downloads.puppetlabs.vm)
+2. Ensure your virtual machine is set to bridged networking mode.
-2. Setup the hostname to `classroom.puppetlabs.vm` and add `/etc/hosts` entries respectively
+3. Setup the hostname to `classroom.puppetlabs.vm` and add `/etc/hosts` entries respectively
-3. Install puppet enteprise (standard master installation) PE 2.6.1+ on EL6.3+
+4. Install puppet enteprise (standard master installation) PE 2.6.1+ on EL6.3+
-4. Add the `advanced` class to the puppet enterprise console (ENC).
+5. Add the `advanced` class to the puppet enterprise console (ENC).
-5. classify `advanced` on `classroom.puppetlabs.vm`
+6. classify `advanced` on `classroom.puppetlabs.vm`
 7. Add `fact_is_puppetmaster` parameter to default group and set to `false`
 8. Add `fact_is_puppetmaster` paramter to `classroom.puppetlabs.vm` and set to `true`
 9. Trigger an agent run using `puppet agent -t`